 COVID-19 Screening question Yes No Have you had a confirmed diagnosis of COVID-19 in the last 10 days?
 If the individual answers yes , consider delaying appointment where the matter is non urgent.
-Where appointment must proceed, do so via the respiratory pathway.
-If the individual answers no , proceed to next question; Do you have any of the following symptoms; 0 High temperature or fever?
+Where appointment must proceed, do so via the respiratory pathway. } If the individual answers no , proceed to next question; Do you have any of the following symptoms; V High temperature or fever?
 New, continuous cough?
 A loss or alteration to taste or smell?
 Any other symptoms of a respiratory virus?
 If the individual answers yes , consider delaying appointment where the matter is non urgent.
 Where appointment must proceed, do so via the respiratory pathway.
 If the individual answers no , proceed to next question; Have you had contact with someone with a confirmed diagnosis of COVID-19 in the last 10 days?
 If individual answers yes , clinicians to undertake individual risk assessment to determine if it is appropriate to go ahead with the planned appointment and take account of daily LFD testing requirements in the community.
-Where the appointment takes place as planned, the patient may be placed on the non-respiratory pathway provided daily LFDs are negative.
+Where the appointment takes place as planned, the patient may be placed on the non-respiratory pathway provided daily LFDs are negative including an LFD taken on the day of the appointment.